 For any general enquiries please contact our R&D Cash Flow Loans Program Manager.

-The R&D Cash Flow Loans initiative will support innovative Victorian SMEs to invest in research and development activity to develop the products, services and technologies vital to the State’s future economy.
+The R&D Cash Flow Loans initiative supported innovative Victorian SMEs to invest in research and development activity to develop the products, services and technologies vital to the State’s future economy.

-Victorian SMEs that currently qualify for the Commonwealth Government’s R&D Tax Incentive are eligible to apply for a loan.
+Victorian SMEs that currently qualify for the Commonwealth Government’s R&D Tax Incentive were eligible to apply for a loan.

 Applicants will need to meet all eligibility criteria and initiative objectives and receive approved credit assessments to receive an R&D Cash Flow Loan, which will be administered strictly in the order that applications are received by Invest Victoria.

 You are encouraged to seek your own professional advice to understand if the R&D Cash Flow Loan is appropriate to your circumstances.